-Name Plan Name Number of Years Credited Service Present Value of Accumulated Benefit

-Douglas C. Weaver Retirement Program of NL Industries, Inc. 23 \$473,600(2)

-Ulfert Fiand Bayer Pensionskasse 23 \$166,800(3)
+Name Plan Name Number of Years Credited Service Present Value of Accumulated Benefit Douglas C. Weaver Retirement Program of NL Industries, Inc. 23 \$473,600 (2) Ulfert Fiand Bayer Pensionskasse Supplemental Pension Promise Individual Pension Promise 23 23 23 \$166,800 (3) 335,900 (3) 98,100 (3) \$ 600,800 (3)

-Supplemental Pension 23 335,900(3)

-Promise

-Individual Pension 23 98,100(3)

-Promise

-\$600,800(3)

-- (1) Certain non-applicable columns have been omitted from this table. - (2) We froze the credited service of all participants under this pension plan, including Mr. Weaver, in 1996.
-For purposes of calculating the present value of Mr. Weaver's accumulated benefit, we assumed the following (actual benefits will be based on future facts and circumstances): - · his retirement at December 31, 2010, since he is eligible to retire without reducing his benefits at such date; - · the commencement of the payments of his benefits under these plans at December 31, 2010, since he is eligible to retire without reducing his benefits; - · the choice of a single life annuity as the method to receive payments under the plan commencing at December 31, 2010; - the choice of a life lump sum payment for his accrued pension benefits he earned from age 65 to December 31, 2010, plus interest; - · payments continuing for his life expectancy derived from a mortality table; and - · a discount rate for the present value calculation at December 31, 2010 of 5.1%, which rate is the same rate we used for financial statement reporting purposes in determining the present value of our aggregate accumulated benefits for all participants under this plan. - (3) Dr. Fiand will receive his pension and supplemental pension benefits in euros.
+- his retirement at December 31, 2010, since he is eligible to retire without reducing his benefits at such date; - the commencement of the payments of his benefits under these plans at December 31, 2010, since he is eligible to retire without reducing his benefits; - the choice of a single life annuity as the method to receive payments under the plan commencing at December 31, 2010; - the choice of a life lump sum payment for his accrued pension benefits he earned from age 65 to December 31, 2010, plus interest; - payments continuing for his life expectancy derived from a mortality table; and - a discount rate for the present value calculation at December 31, 2010 of 5.1%, which rate is the same rate we used for financial statement reporting purposes in determining the present value of our aggregate accumulated benefits for all participants under this plan. - (3) Dr. Fiand will receive his pension and supplemental pension benefits in euros.
 We report these amounts in the table above in U.S. dollars based on an average exchange rate for 2010 of \$1.3308 per €1.00.
-For purposes of calculating the present values of his accumulated benefits, we assumed the following (actual benefits will be based on future facts and circumstances): - · his credited service and eligible earnings as of December 31, 2010 (the last measurement date used for financial statement reporting purposes for these plans) would not change; - · his retirement at December 31, 2010 since he is eligible to retire without reducing his benefits; - the commencement of the payments of his benefits under these plans at December 31, 2010 since he is eligible to retire without reducing his benefits: - · payments continuing for his life expectancy derived from a mortality table; and - · a discount rate for the present value calculation at December 31, 2010 of 5.2%, which rate is the same rate we used for financial statement reporting purposes in determining the present value of our aggregate accumulated benefits for all participants under these plans.
+For purposes of calculating the present values of his accumulated benefits, we assumed the following (actual benefits will be based on future facts and circumstances): - his credited service and eligible earnings as of December 31, 2010 (the last measurement date used for financial statement reporting purposes for these plans) would not change; - his retirement at December 31, 2010 since he is eligible to retire without reducing his benefits; - the commencement of the payments of his benefits under these plans at December 31, 2010 since he is eligible to retire without reducing his benefits; - payments continuing for his life expectancy derived from a mortality table; and - a discount rate for the present value calculation at December 31, 2010 of 5.2%, which rate is the same rate we used for financial statement reporting purposes in determining the present value of our aggregate accumulated benefits for all participants under these plans.

 Bayer Pensionskasse, Supplemental Pension Promise and Individual Pension Promise.
 Employees of our German operations who have been employed since prior to January 1, 2005 are covered by the Bayer Pensionskasse.
-Each employee contributes 2% of eligible earnings excluding bonus, up to the social security contribution ceiling (currently 66,000) and the Bayer Pensionskasse provides an annual benefit of 44% of such employee's accumulated contributions (with a minimum benefit of approximately 613 per month).
+Each employee contributes 2% of eligible earnings excluding bonus, up to the social security contribution ceiling (currently €66,000) and the Bayer Pensionskasse provides an annual benefit of 44% of such employee's accumulated contributions (with a minimum benefit of approximately €13 per month).
 The purpose of this plan is to provide funded, tax-qualified benefits up to the German social security contribution ceiling.